annasadka/portfolio/README.md

 # About Me:

 Hi!
-My name is ania and I am 36 years old.
+My name is Ania and I am 36 years old.
 I have recently embarked on a career change journey in order to become a Software Tester, which is something I am really passionate about.
 I am a reliable, responsible, and highly committed person who puts their heart and brain into every new challenge I face.
 I have a problem-solving attitude and a can-do mindset that helps me achieve my work targets and goals.

 #  Courses & Workshops